 The Cybersecurity: Threats and Defenses Program is based on École Polytechnique's trademark interdisciplinary approach, and provides you with necessary expertise in all aspects of cybersecurity, including both hardware and software.
 It is a complete program for future experts in computer security, and for all activities where protecting data or privacy is essential.
 Adapting to new threats and finding new defenses will be your day-to-day challenge.

-Online piracy is a growing and universal concern for people, companies, and governments.
+Online piracy is a growing and universal concern for people, companies and governments.
 As hackers grow more agile, cybersecurity professionals become indispensable to every industry.
-The rapidly growing demand for high-level cybersecurity experts has inspired l’X to dedicate a full program to it by creating the Cybersecurity: Threats and Defenses Master.
+The rapidly growing demand for top cybersecurity experts has inspired l’X to dedicate a full program to it by creating the Cybersecurity: Threats and Defenses Master's.

 Cybersecurity is concerned with the security and integrity of all the interconnected electronic devices that form our current modern life, from large companies to individuals.

 Critical installations including servers, industrial automation, nuclear power stations, cloud computing facilities, and even the basic infrastructure of the internet itself are under constant attack.

 Stories of companies being harassed by viruses and malware are frequent; huge amounts of money can easily be stolen, and valuable infrastructure pirated in a few seconds.
 Often this requires virtually no investment or risk on the part of attackers, which range from individuals to hostile state-sponsored agencies.

 Closer to home, everyone now uses smartphones and computers, but we are also using more and more communicating "smart" objects in our everyday lives.
 Connected to the internet, these essentially render the concrete walls of our homes and businesses as transparent and fragile as glass; every citizen's privacy and way of life are at stake.